wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

    guard let encryptor = powerAuthSDK.eciesEncryptorForActivationScope() else { ...failure... }
    ```

-2. Serialize your request payload, if needed, into sequence of bytes.
-This step typically means that you need to serialize your model object into JSON formatted sequence of bytes.
+2. Serialize your request payload, if needed, into a sequence of bytes.
+This step typically means that you need to serialize your model object into a JSON formatted sequence of bytes.

 3. Encrypt your payload:
    ```swift
    guard let cryptogram = encryptor.encryptRequest(payloadData) else { ...failure... }
    ```

 4. Construct a JSON from provided cryptogram object.
-The dictionary with following keys is expected:
+The dictionary with the following keys is expected:
    - `ephemeralPublicKey` property fill with `cryptogram.keyBase64`
    - `encryptedData` property fill with `cryptogram.bodyBase64`
    - `mac` property fill with `cryptogram.macBase64`
    - `nonce` property fill with `cryptogram.nonceBase64`

-   So, the final request JSON should looks like:
+   So, the final request JSON should look like this:
    ```json
    {
       "ephemeralPublicKey" : "BASE64-DATA-BLOB",